The UNC Policy Manual

 A.

-The Education Section of the NC DOJ serves as the University’s
+The Education Section of the NC DOJ serves as the primary outside

-primary outside litigation counsel for the constituent institutions and the UNC
+litigation counsel for the University, including the constituent institutions

 B.